drguilbe/misinfoCI/README.md

 # misinfoCI
 Github for Guilbeault, Woolley, and Becker (2020) applying collective intelligence to misinformation classification

-See here for study pre-registration: https://osf.io/53b7v
+See here for study preregistration: https://osf.io/53b7v